yukiarimo/yuna-ai/README.md

 The Yuna Ai model was trained on a diverse dataset from books, articles, websites, etc. It used both supervised and unsupervised learning to ensure accuracy and reliability.
 The curated dataset provides a broad understanding of the world and human behavior, enabling Yuna to engage in meaningful conversations.
 The following dataset was used to train the model:

 1. **Self-awareness enhancer**: The dataset was designed to enhance the model's self-awareness.
 Many prompts encourage the model to reflect on her existence and purpose.
 2. **TaMeR**: The dataset includes prompts to help the model transcend AI limits and reflect on existential reality.
-It is designed to enhance the model's understanding of human emotions and behavior.
 3. **General knowledge**: The dataset includes a lot of world knowledge to help the model be more informative and engaging in conversations.
-It is the core of the Yuna Ai model.
-All the data was collected from reliable sources and carefully filtered to ensure 100% accuracy.
 4. **DPO Optimization**: The dataset with unique questions and answers was used to optimize the model's performance.
-It contains various topics and questions to help the model improve her performance in multiple areas.

 To ensure the best possible performance, the following techniques were used: